-- .
-On every level of your home, including finished attics and basement - Inside every bedroom, especially if people sleep with the door partly or completely closed. - In the hall near every sleeping area.
+- On every level of your home, including finished attics and basements.
+Inside every bedroom, especially if people sleep with the door partly - or completely closed.
+In the hall near every sleeping area.
 If your home has multiple sleeping areas, install a unit in each.
-If a hall is more than 40 feet (12 meters) long, install a unit at each end, - At the top of first-to-second level stairs and at the bottom of the basement stairs - For additional coverage, install Alarms in all rooms, halls, and storage areas, where temperatures normally remain between 40°F
+If a hall is more than 40 feet (12 meters) long, install a unit at each end. - At the top of first-to-second floor stairs. - At the bottom of the basement stairs. - For additional coverage, install Alarms in all rooms, halls, and storage areas, where temperatures normally remain between 40° F and 100° F (4.4° C and 37.8° C). ended Placement